evanwill/workshop-template-b/content/4-resources.md

 ### Git & GitHub

 [GitHub](https://github.com/){:target="_blank"} is a popular web service for hosting Git repositories--with benefits!
-It provides a handy web interface for editing and collaborating on repos, as well as, built in project management features and static web hosting.
+It provides a handy web interface for editing and collaborating on repos, as well as, built in project management features and [free static web hosting](https://pages.github.com/){:target="blank"} powered by [Jekyll](https://jekyllrb.com/){:target="blank"}.
-Accounts are free for public repositories--private repositories are available on a subscription pricing model.
+Accounts are free.
 To learn more check out Hellow World on [GitHub Guides](https://guides.github.com/){:target="_blank"} or [GitHub Training](https://services.github.com/on-demand/){:target="_blank"}.

 ### Markdown